st3b1t/SatoshiVox/README.md

 ## Configurations

-- trigger of the features listed above
+- trigger each features listed above
 - language to speech and audio volume
 - voice (male, female and other available voices of the speech synthesis library)
 - alert sounds